jcoester/bfme-resfix/README.md

 - Run the games on Windows 7, 8, 10 & 11
 - Includes the latest official game patches
 - Enables Widescreen resolutions up to 4K or higher
-- Retains the original Zoom level
-- Retains the original HUD
+- Retains the original HUD, Zoom, and Fog

 # How to use